List of Values & Understandings

 - It is easy to know the difference from right and wrong.
 When that's challenged, #4 comes to mind.

 - Make time to listen to speeches and stories.
-Speeches fucking mean everything.
+Speeches and experiences are everything.

 - Negative experiences in life do not subtract from the quality of how much you can improve yourself.